 The cobas® MRSA/SA Test is run using the full workflow within the cobas® 4800 Software.
 It consists of sample preparation on the cobas® x 480 instrument followed by amplification/detection on the cobas® z 480 analyzer.
-The run can be MRSA/SA only, or mixed-batched format with tests that share the same automated specimen extraction process and PCR profile for amplification and detection.
-The software will display tests that are compatible for mixed batching with the cobas® MRSA/SA Test at the test selection step.
+The run can be MRSA/SA only, or mixed-batched with the cobas® Cdiff and/or cobas® HSV 1 and 2 tests.
 Refer to the cobas® 4800 System - User Assistance for details.